geek28/speed-your-internet-connection-fastest-internet-for-free-/README.md

 ![Static Badge](https://img.shields.io/badge/any_text-you_like-blue) ![Static Badge](https://img.shields.io/badge/repo-blue%3Flogo%3Dgithub)

 This improves the speed of the internet, speeding up the internet connection.
-That means pages load fastest, online video games are fastest, file downloads are fastest, video streaming on YouTube and Netflix is ​​fastest, video calls are fastest, the entire internet will go fastest,
+That means pages load fastest, online video games are fastest, file downloads are fastest, video streaming on YouTube and Netflix is ​​fastest, video calls are fastest, the entire internet will go fastest

 ![Image](https://github.com/user-attachments/assets/f46891fd-9394-4ea1-b9a1-b15019233f65) Restart your computer for the changes to take effect.